amperity/vault-clj/README.md

 ## License

-Copyright © 2015 Counsyl, Inc
+Copyright © 2016 Amperity, Inc

 Distributed under the Apache License, Version 2.0.
 See the LICENSE file for more information.